PatrickCoakley23/milestone3-/README.md

 </details>

 #### Recipes Page
-During debugging i didn't like the look of how the recipes page rendered on Ipad only (not Ipad Pro) so i made a media query for tabelt screen widths with changed the image size and font size.
-I didn't provide screengrabs for the filtered recipes pages or the 'My Recipe's Page as they follow the same template.
+During debugging, i didn't like the look of how the recipes page rendered on iPad only (not iPad Pro) so i made a media query for tablet screen widths, which changed the image size and font size.
+I didn't provide screen grab's for the filtered recipes pages or the 'My Recipe's Page, as they follow the same template.

 <details>
     <summary>Recipe Page Responsiveness <strong>(Click dropdown for images)</strong></summary>